 Baltimore has long had a strong Italian culture thriving in Little Italy, a small but mighty neighborhood just a few blocks from the Inner Harbor.
 There are more than 20 family-owned Italian restaurants in this area, but one of the most notable dishes with a Baltimore spin, Spaghetti Neri al Granchio, comes from La Tavola.
 This squid ink-infused pasta dish topped with crab meat, spinach, cherry tomatoes and a white wine garlic sauce is lovingly made in-house at the restaurant.

 The can’t-miss specials don’t end with food – you’ve got to check out the city’s growing craft beer and cocktail scene.
 Sagamore Spirit, a rye whiskey distillery based in Baltimore, has reinvented Maryland’s favorite drink and the official drink of the Preakness Stakes, the Black-Eyed Susan, with the Black-Eyed Rye.
 Instead of orange and pineapple juices mixed with vodka and rum, the Black-Eyed Rye mixes lime, ginger beer and blackberry simple syrup with rye whiskey.
 Ask the bartender to make you one at craft cocktail bar like The Elk Room.

-Baltimore’s beer scene has come a long way since National Bohemian was brewed in Baltimore.
+A delicious sign of the city's growing maker scene, Baltimore’s beer scene has come a long way since National Bohemian was brewed in Baltimore.
 Though Natty Boh is still a local favorite, new brews are popping up every day.
 Quintessential craft brew experiences can be found at the Brewer’s Art, Heavy Seas, Union Craft, Guinness Open Gate Brewery & Barrel House and many other breweries, pubs and bars across the city.